2184mk-cell/2184mk-cell/README.md

 ## 👨‍💻 About Me

 Java Full Stack Developer with **9+ years of overall IT experience**, including **1.5 years of hands-on experience** in Cloud and DevOps technologies.
-Skilled in AWS, Terraform, Jenkins, Docker, Kubernetes, Linux, monitoring, and cloud operations.
+Skilled in Java, Spring Boot, React, Microservice, Hibernate, Postgresql, Mysql, AWS, Terraform, Jenkins, Docker, Kubernetes, Linux, monitoring, and cloud operations.

 **Open to opportunities** in Java Full Stack Developer, DevOps Engineering, Cloud Engineering, and Cloud Support roles.